 One of the easiest ways to customize an engagement ring is by altering the shank – the ring’s band.
 While there are many different designs, the split shank is one of the most popular.
 The ring’s band divides in two on either side of the center stone, leaving a small gap.
 Where the shank splits can create vastly different designs, a larger division gives a ring an antique feel, especially if it’s set with pavé diamonds.
 Meanwhile, a smaller split is a subtle way to make the center stone look larger.

 SHOP: Shank and Split-Shank Rings

 The bezel is one of the most secure ring settings.
 The gem is anchored in place with a metal border instead of raised on prongs.
 Because there’s less risk of the stone being scratched or falling out, the bezel setting is an excellent choice for an engagement ring.
 While more expensive than prong-set rings, bezel engagement rings don’t require as much upkeep.
 That is because there are no claws that need to be checked or tightened as time goes on.
 However, less light will be able to penetrate the center stone so it may also appear smaller.

-9. Three-Stone Style
+9. Three-Stone Style Ring

-10. Double Diamond Style
+10. Double Diamond Ring

 11. Eternity Band Engagement Ring